-Consumers and public may refer to the official website of the NPCB at www.bpfk.gov.my to verify the notification status of a cosmetic product before purchasing a cosmetic product.
-An updated list of cosmetic products tested and found to contain prohibited substances such as hydroquinone is published on the NPCB’s website.
+Consumers and public may refer to NPRA official website at www.npra.gov.my to verify the notification status of cosmetic products or download NPRA Product Status Application from Google Play Store before purchasing such products.
+A list of cosmetic products tested and found to contain prohibited substances such as hydroquinone is published on the NPRA’s website.

-Consumers are encouraged to report to the NPCB if they experience any allergic reactions or adverse effects from the use of cosmetic products or encounter any suspicious cosmetic product at 03-78018496/78835532 or e-mail to firstname.lastname@example.org and to seek medical attention as soon as possible.
+Consumers are encouraged to report to the NPRA, if they experience any allergic reactions or adverse effects from the use of cosmetic products or encounter any suspicious cosmetics using Notified Cosmetic Complaint Form, available through the link:https://npra.gov.my/images/public/BORANG_ADUAN_KOSMETIK.pdf and e-mail to firstname.lastname@example.org for further action.

 - Cosmetic Ingredient Review, Amended Safety Assessment of Hydroquinone as Used in Cosmetics http://www.cir-safety.org dilayari pada 23/6/2014

 - Guidelines for Control of Cosmetics Products in Malaysia, Mei 2009 (rev06)